Parziphal/parse/README.md

 You can use the `Parziphal\Parse\Auth\AuthenticatesWithFacebook` trait in your auth controller along with (not instead of) Laravel's `Illuminate\Foundation\Auth\AuthenticatesUsers` trait.
 The `AuthenticatesWithFacebook` trait has methods to handle Facebook authentication/registration.
 Just bind the method (or methods) you need to a route and you're ready to go.

-Below is the interface of the authentication trait.
+Below is the interface of the authentication/registration trait.
 Note that it can respond in two ways: with a redirection (the \*Redirect methods), or with JSON (the \*Api methods), which will respond with the `$apiResponse` array.

 ```php
 trait AuthenticatesWithFacebook